 For sports people of all levels, sometimes things don’t go according to plan.
 You can feel tired, lack motivation and struggle to recover after injury.
 You may well be over-supplementing and throwing out the delicate balance of hormones and nutrients your body needs to function at its best.
 You might be overtraining and not giving your body the chance to recover causing chronic stress and inflammation.
 Without knowing what’s going on in your body, it can be very difficult to understand why you’re not performing at your best.

-When putting together the blood tests for the Sports and Performance section on our website, we had in mind a whole range of needs, not just those of elite athletes.
+Our range of sports performance checks have been created with a whole range of needs in mind, not just those of elite athletes.
 Whether you’re a weekend warrior, a regular gym goer, or an endurance athlete it is good to see the improvements that can quickly take place in your blood when exercise takes a regular place in your life.

 In our view, blood tests are not just to diagnose problems if you are ill, but to give you a window into how your body functions and how the choices you make every day can affect your health and well-being.
-Small adjustments to training, to nutrition, to rest and recovery can all play a part in optimsing your performance - and the evidence is in your blood!
+Medichecks Endurance Fit is the perfect way to find out how to optimise your race performance, avoid injury, maximise recovery and get a detailed look at hormones and nutrition that can affect your training and performance.
+As with all our tests, your results will be reviewed by a qualified doctor who can advise you on what changes you need to make to your training and nutrition.
+Small adjustments to training, nutrition, rest and recovery can all play a part in optimising your performance - and the evidence is in your blood!